prasathmani/dirham-symbol/README.md

 # UAE Dirham Symbol (AED)
 ![UAE Dirham Symbol](UAE_Dirham_Symbol.svg)

-A React component library that provides the new UAE Dirham (AED) symbol using a custom font.
+A React component that provides the new UAE Dirham (AED) symbol using a custom font.
 This package makes it easy to display the official Dirham symbol in your React applications with full customization support.

 ## Features